abinit/abinit/doc/tutorial/eph4zpr.md

 Obviously we are still far from convergence: one should test denser $\kk$-meshes and, last but not least, monitor the behaviour for smaller [[zcut]].
-Unfortunately, these additional convergence tests cannot be covered in this tutorial and they are left as extra excercise.
+Unfortunately, these additional convergence tests cannot be covered in this tutorial and they are left as extra exercise.

 <!--
 ### How to compute the spectral function